Most Shopify stores have accessibility problems. Here is what a real audit covers, which issues come up most often, and what is worth fixing first.

 The platform itself has made real progress on accessibility.
 The core checkout flow, for example, has improved significantly in recent years.
 But the ecosystem around it is patchy.

-Themes.
-Even paid premium themes often have issues.
-Focus indicators get removed because they look ugly.
+Even paid premium themes often have issues, focus indicators get removed because they look ugly.
 Carousels and sliders are built without keyboard controls.
 Modals don’t trap focus or restore it when closed.
-These aren’t exotic edge cases, they’re standard component patterns done without accessibility in mind.
+These aren’t edge cases but WCAG fails.

-Third-party apps.
-Shopify’s app ecosystem is huge.
-Reviews widgets, loyalty programmes, live chat, pop-up builders, cookie banners.
+Shopify’s app ecosystem is huge, reviews widgets, loyalty programmes, live chat, pop-up builders, cookie banners.
 Almost all of these inject their own HTML and JavaScript into your storefront, and almost none of them prioritise accessibility.
 Each one is a potential source of new barriers.

 What a Shopify accessibility audit covers